 Conclusion: Embracing the "Swerve" in Your Life

-As our chat came to an end, I felt a wave of relief wash over me and I gave them both a copy of my book "84 Mental Health Warrior Tools" so that would be ready for any challenge that arises.
-The conversation had also reminded me of the power of the "Swerve" tool — how it helps me navigate the challenges of Bipolar, Alcoholism, Anxiety Disorder, and PTSD.
-And seeing Pooh and Piglet embrace it, too, was heartwarming!
+As our chat came to an end, I felt a wave of relief wash over me.
+The conversation had reminded me of the power of the "Swerve" tool—how it helps me navigate the challenges of Bipolar, Alcoholism, Anxiety Disorder, and PTSD.
+And seeing Pooh and Piglet embrace it, too, was heartwarming.

 Bruce Schutter